gennyble/roan/README.md

 # roan
 an example of using Rust on Android *and also* your Desktop.

-Feel free to open a PR if you notice any words spelled poorly, my spellcheck refuses to function.
+~~Feel free to open a PR if you notice any words spelled poorly, my spellcheck refuses to function.~~ My spellcheck is working now but you can still open a PR if you think you can make this repo any better :D

 ## Setting up